jfeinstein10/JazzyViewPager/README.md

 An easy to use ViewPager that adds an awesome set of custom swiping animations.
 Just change your ViewPagers to JazzyViewPagers and you're good to go!

-I've included a pretty barebones example of what the `TransitionEffect.Tablet` animation does.
+I've included a pretty barebones `apk` to show what the `TransitionEffect.Tablet` animation does.
-The example app will get better, but this is just a first shot.
+The example app will get better, but this is just to get something in your hands quickly :D!

 This project was inspired by CyanogenMod's Trebuchet launcher.